-Students must apply for Fall admission by January 25 and Spring admission by September 25.
+Students must apply for Fall admission by January 25 (please note, the fall 2019 deadline for Rapid City has been extended to April 1) and Spring admission by September 25.
 Our College of Nursing FAQ and Application Checklist further explain the process.
 Please contact an Academic Advisor before applying or registering for classes to ensure courses are completed in the appropriate sequence.

-Once you are ready to apply to the Professional Nursing Major, fill out the nursing application, available on our College of Nursing Application Page prior to the application deadline, and send it or bring it in to the Department of Nursing Student Services.
+Once you are ready to apply to the Professional Nursing Major, fill out the nursing application, available on our College of Nursing Application Page prior to the application deadline.
 If you are planning to transfer into the nursing major from another nursing program, you must send a letter to the College of Nursing stating why you wish to transfer and include three letters of recommendation (one from the dean or director of your former nursing program and two from faculty members).

 SDSM&T has on-campus housing available for nursing students.
 Check out the SDSM&T ResLife Office to see what is available.
 The South Dakota State - Rapid City Nursing page is also great resource for housing opportunities.